ahardiag/multi-toolbox/Software-toolbox.md

 ## AppImage
 If we want to access easily to programs that can be runned by an AppImage, one can use `appimagelauncher`.
 Just follow this tutorial (in french) :https://ubunlog.com/fr/appimagelauncher-integra-appimges-en-ubuntu/

+## CCDC : Cristallographic Database
+To set up the CSD databse suite and Python API on linux, please follow the instructions found [here](./CCDC.md).

 ## Other linux commands